Aargau/case-studies-1/_posts/2015-07-13-MapReduce.md

 ![Figure 2 (below)]({{site.baseurl}}/images/mapreduce_images/image003.jpg)

 Figure 2: MapReduce code generation of a retail application - Data operations of the data flow (above) and the result of MapReduce layout analysis (below).
-Visualized by [_Graphviz_](http://graphviz.org/).
+Visualized by Graphviz.

 ### Code Artifacts